Moguri/prototype-mercury/docs/gdd.rst

    How much MP is required to use this ability (can be zero)

 JP Cost
-   How much JP is required to purchase this ability (For rough calculation on this value see below)
+   How much JP is required to purchase this ability (For calculation see :ref:`formula`)

 Type
    The damage type (either ``physical`` or ``magical``, but not both)